marcusoftnet/ypkbksite/README.md

 * Create list of old articles in admin-ui
 * Test for sorting texts should verify that the text are sorted
 * Test for sorting articles should verify that the articles are sorted
+* Consider move all pictures to flickr

 ## Todo
-* Move all pictures to flickr
 * Tests that **doesn't** verify the database content.
-* Contact form should send proper emails
 * Background pictures
 	* header image